Safeguarding

 The Fitzwaryn safeguarding team:

-The full list of Designated Teachers for Safeguarding is: Mr Chris Slatter, Mrs Stephanie Coneboy, Mrs Tracy Gardiner, Mrs Jane Pierce, Mrs Clair Taylor and Mrs Tracey Stratton.
+The full list of Designated Teachers for Safeguarding is: Mrs Stephanie Coneboy, Mrs Tracy Gardiner, Mrs Jane Pierce, Mrs Clair Taylor, Mrs Sarah Kilminster and Mr Tom Pegler.

 If you have any concerns regarding the safety and well-being of any pupils, please report to one of the Designated Teachers for Safeguarding.